Becoming Chinese vs Chinamaxxing

 People start noticing that certain Chinese habits feel:

 They may begin with drinking hot water, carrying a thermos, or experimenting with Chinese food therapy.
 The attraction usually comes from relief.
-The habits seem to offer a gentler grammar of care.
+The habits seem to offer a gentler grammar of care — one that does not require reinventing your personality or investing in expensive equipment.

 That is why the phrase can work well for wellness writing.
 It keeps the focus on what people are actually reaching for: less friction, less performance, more regulation, more ordinary support.